paleolimbot/geoarrow-cpp-old/README.md

 [![Examples](https://github.com/paleolimbot/geoarrow-cpp/actions/workflows/run-examples.yaml/badge.svg)](https://github.com/paleolimbot/geoarrow-cpp/actions/workflows/run-examples.yaml)

-The geoarrow-cpp library is a mostly header-only library that implements some utilities based on the draft [GeoArrow specification](https://github.com/geopandas/geo-arrow-spec) and the [Arrow C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html).
-The library is designed to facilitate experimenting with
+The geoarrow-cpp library is a mostly header-only library that implements reading and building Arrow arrays based on the draft [GeoArrow specification](https://github.com/geopandas/geo-arrow-spec) and the [Arrow C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html).
+The library is designed to import and export geospatial data in Arrow format to facilitate geospatial support in Arrow-based libraries and allow geospatial libraries to leverage Arrow readers, writers, and language bindings.

+This is a draft library intended for experimentation and community feedback.
+For an example of its use, see the [geoarrow package for R](https://github.com/paleolimbot/geoarrow) (also where this code is tested).

 ## Example